SUSE/sesdev/qa/README.rst

 health-ok.sh
 ============

-ceph-bootstrap integration test automation script
+Script for validating Ceph clusters deployed using DeepSea and/or ceph-salt.

 Overview
 --------

-This bash script contains integration tests for validating Ceph deployments done with ceph-bootstrap.
+This bash script contains integration tests for validating fresh Ceph deployments.

-The idea is to run this script with the appropriate arguments on the Salt Master node after using ceph-bootstrap to deploy a cluster.
+The idea is to run this script with the appropriate arguments on the Salt Master node after using DeepSea or ceph-salt to deploy a cluster.

 The script makes a number of assumptions, as listed under "Assumptions", below.